bestia-dev/database_web_ui_on_server/README.md

 Learning Rust and Wasm programming and having fun.
 I just love programming !

 This is the 7th part of the [Rust tutorial series](https://www.youtube.com/channel/UCitt3zFHK2jDetDh6ezI05A).
 Today we will code a "Web-app processed on the web server for CRUD database operations".
 We will use the Rust development environment inside a container and the knowledge we developed in this tutorial series.
-I have a lot of talking to do, therefore I will start coding immediately even if it is not in sync with my words.
-The coding will be just self-explanatory or explained later in the talk.

 ## Motivation